Featured Posts

-Posted on : 03-11-2009 | By : Vadim Lavrusik | In : Social Media, Twitter
+Posted on : 03-11-2025 | By : Vadim Lavrusik | In : Social Media, Twitter

 Excerpt from my Mashable post from today:

 Though Twitter Lists are new to most users, some news organizations are trying to stay ahead of the curve by taking advantage of the new feature and implementing it quickly.
 Whether by creating staff directories to make their journalists easier to find, or recommending tweeps to follow on specific subjects, Twitter lists are giving news sites the ability to curate news and further open up to Twitter users that can help them to gather news.
-News (news) organizations are beginning to learn the fundamental characteristic of social media: it’s social.
+News () organizations are beginning to learn the fundamental characteristic of social media: it’s social.

-Posted on : 28-09-2009 | By : Vadim Lavrusik | In : Business
+Posted on : 28-09-2025 | By : Vadim Lavrusik | In : Business

 This post is also appearing on a Columbia Journalism School website I write for, which is still currently under construction but will launch some time this week.